alexandermueller/RestoreDates/README.md

 an image file with one of the original timestamps in the name (like Microsoft ICE does by default), but assigns the creation date to the current date.

-Works with any timestamped file that contains YYYYmmdd_HHMMSS inside the filename (essentially 14 digits long.)
+Works with any timestamped file that contains YYYYmmdd_HHMMSS inside the filename (essentially 14 digits long), ie:
-eg:
 ```
 PXL_20201005_180522322_stitch.png -> 2020-10-05 18:05:22
 ```